hanchiang/url-shortener-infra/README.md

 Provision infra: `terraform apply`

-**Make sure DNS is mapped for EC2 before proceeding.**
-Everything from here is handled in `instances/scripts/start.sh`
+Everything from here onwards is handled in `instances/scripts/start.sh`

 ## 3. Attach EBS volume and copy postgres data over
 Store postgres data in a separate EBS volume so that it survives a new image build/EC2 termination